 NSW Health is implementing significant enhancements to the nursing and midwifery workforce with the introduction of ratios and additional supplementary roles.

-The changes allow flexibility in allocation of staffing according to clinical acuity and models of care in operation.
+The changes allow flexibility in the allocation of staffing according to clinical acuity and models of care in operation.
 Nursing and midwifery managers will continue to be empowered to make decisions regarding staffing based on local clinical considerations.

 Note: This ratio is aligned with current NHPPD requirements of 5.0